Membercat-Studios/Streamlabs-Integration/README.md

     action: (Action type)
     conditions:
       - (List of conditions that have to be met in order for the action to execute)
+    donation_condition:
+      - (One condition is this list will be chosen and checked depending on the donation currency, this gets ignored if the event type is not a donation)
     messages:
       - (List of messages that will be sent in chat or as a title)
     commands: